nrwl/nx/docs/generated/devkit/index.md

 ▸ **parseJson**<`T`\>(`input`, `options?`): `T`

 Parses the given JSON string and returns the object the JSON content represents.
-By default javascript-style comments are allowed.
+By default javascript-style comments and trailing commas are allowed.

 #### Type parameters